Why Teach Financial Literacy Education to kids and teens?

 Up until now, educating kids and teens about money has been left up to parents who often know little about how to make and manage their own finances.
 It’s times to change this.

 Want more information?
-Hop on over and sign up for our weekly Financial Wisdom with a TWI$T weekly newsletter and updates.
+Hop on over and visit our Creative Wealth Financial Education Blog!

 And remember, “Don’t borrow money unless it makes you money.”